Covid-19 coronavirus: Warehouse claims inaccurate, MBIE says

 The Warehouse has not responded to the Herald's requests for clarification.

-Joan Withers, chair of the Warehouse, contacted a source the Herald spoke to about the announcement and reportedly said the chain was able to remain open as it sold "food, toiletries and baby products".
+Joan Withers, chairwoman of The Warehouse, contacted a source the Herald spoke to about the announcement and reportedly said the chain was able to remain open as it sold "food, toiletries and baby products".

 The Warehouse Group shares were up by as much as 42 per cent at one stage following the announcement this morning.
 They recently traded at $2.20, up 52c or 34 per cent.

-Retail NZ says it is still awaiting clarity on which retailers would be able to remain open during the lockdown.
+Retail NZ says it is still awaiting clarity on which retailers and businesses would be able to remain open during the lockdown.

-First Retail Group managing director Chris Wilkinson said he believed it was "inappropriate" that The Warehouse stores would be able to remain open while similar stores would have to close.
+First Retail Group managing director Chris Wilkinson said he believed it would be "inappropriate" for The Warehouse stores to remain open while similar stores would have to close.

-"If The Warehouse is [able to] open then, by rights, Briscoes almost certainly should be open, and if Briscoes is open, where does that place the likes of Mitre 10 Mega and Bunnings who are also very strong [sellers] of resilience products," Wilkinson told the Herald.
+"If The Warehouse is [able to] open then, by rights, Briscoes almost certainly should be open, and if Briscoes is open, where does that place the likes of Mitre 10 Mega and Bunnings who are also very strong [sellers] of resilience products," Wilkinson said.

 "This creates an unfair playing field for other businesses who are all trying to do the right thing."

-Briscoe Group managing director Rod Duke said the Warehouse's claims were different from the information he had received about essential and non-essential retailing.
+Briscoe Group managing director Rod Duke said The Warehouse's claims were different from the information he had received about essential and non-essential retailing.

-"Are they just bluffing or reading different memos," Duke said.
+"Are they just bluffing or reading different memos," Duke questioned.

 "The information that we have is that they considered themselves an essential service, not the Government."

-Duke said it would be unfair if The Warehouse stores were able to remain open while similar stores were not.
+Duke said it would be unfair if The Warehouse stores were able to remain open while similar stores were closed.

-Duke said he would consider selling hygiene and toiletries in his stores if it would permit his business to continue to operate during the lockdown period.
+Duke said Briscoes would consider selling hygiene products and toiletries in its stores if it would permit his business to continue to operate during the lockdown period.

 "They are as non-essential as we are," he said.